guettli/wrap_and_log_calls/README.md

 Wrapper to log all calls to a linux command

-particular use case: My configuration management tool calls apt/dpkg.
+particular use case: My configuration management tool calls `/usr/bin/dpkg`.
 An error occurs, but unfortunately my configuration management tool does not show me the whole stdout/stderr.
 I have no clue what's wrong.

 General use case: Wrap a linux command like `/usr/bin/dpkg` and write out all calls to this.

 Caution: This is just for debugging.
-There is a heavy symlink-attack, since the log files is in /var/tmp.
+There is a heavy symlink-attack, since the log file has a fixed name in /var/tmp.

 # Install